suguanYang/ylioo/md/javascript/reflection.md

 ### Reflect: the dual of the Proxy API
 When writing a Proxy handler, one is often interested in augmenting the default behavior of the target object in response to an intercepted operation.
-As such, a generic mechanism is needed by which the implementor of a handler trap can “forward” the intercepted operation to its target.
+As such, a generic mechanism is needed by which the implementor of a handler trap can "forward" the intercepted operation to its target.

 The Proxy API provides a distinct Reflect object5 which defines, for each trap in the